![]() |

 Press the OK button.

 Excel will attempt to reach the goal value that you put in.
 It may not reach it.
-It depends on your model and the conditions that make it work.
+It depends on your model and the conditions that makes it work.
 For this example, Excel found the following result.

 There are limits to Goal seek.
 Only a single cell, can be changed and the goal value must be known.
 It's impossible to minimize, maximize or to optimize the result in your model with this option.
 You'll need to look at the Solver tool to optimize your model.